dinu-dassanayake/YouTube-Video-Downloader/README.md

 # YT Video Downloader
+Made by: Dinu Dassanayake

-This is a YouTube video downloader I made using Python, which runs using the command line/terminal.
+This is a YouTube video downloader I made using Python, which downloads the mp4 version of a video.
+There is no GUI yet.

-Do: pip install pytube in the command line/terminal for the program to work.
+INSTALL: pip install pytube